LPCIC/elpi/ELPI.md

 ## Determinacy checking

 Determinacy is the property of a predicate to produce at most one result.
 This means that the predicate behaves as a single-valued relation or a function.
-In practical terms, the call does not generate additional choice points.
+Operationally, a the call to a functional predicate does not generate additional choice points.

 The signature of predicates defines their behavior with respect to determinacy.

 The syntax: